-Other errors might be made in terms of certain dates which are contained in the case notes, such as with medical history or the patient’s age, or even, in some cases, the actual condition the patient is suffering from; if it states in the case notes that a patient has had issues with hypertension then you will encounter problems if you write about the patient’s hypotension.
+Other errors might be made in terms of certain dates that are contained in the case notes.
+Such as with medical history or the patient’s age.
+Or even, in some cases, the actual condition the patient is suffering from.
+If it states in the case notes that a patient has had issues with hypertension.
+Then you will encounter problems if you write about the patient’s hypotension.

-All of these errors, or errors like these, have been made in OET writing submissions and all of them could have been avoided if submissions had been read and checked carefully first.
+All of these errors, or errors like these, have been made in OET writing submissions.
+All of them could have been avoided if submissions had been read and checked carefully first.

 Check your spelling

-If you are writing your submissions by hand, as you will have to do in the exam, I would still recommend that you type up your writing onto a laptop or computer afterwards in order to check for spelling.
+If you are writing your submissions by hand as you will have to do in the exam.
+I would still recommend that you type up your writing onto a laptop or computer afterwards to check for spelling.

-Doing this will alert you to any problems and you will have shown that you have been able to work independently in order to learn from your own mistakes.
-Of course, a lot of the information you will be writing will come from the case notes, in this case there is even less justification for making spelling mistakes and, yet, I have seen them occur on many occasions.
+Doing this will alert you to any problems.
+And you will have shown that you have been able to work independently to learn from your own mistakes.
+Of course, a lot of the information you will be writing will come from the case notes.
+In this case there is even less justification for making spelling mistakes and, yet, I have seen them occur on many occasions.